 - The directory was always commonly referred to as "The Green Book" due to the cover's color but only officially became the directory’s title in 1984.

 - Traditionally covers included an imprint of the City Seal and the name of the current mayor, however in the mid-80s line art depicting events of the time was introduced.
-More recent covers included the Major League Baseball trophy, several renderings of the Statue of Liberty, a saffron (orange) cover in tribute to The Gates, the work by Christo and Jeanne-Claude that adorned Central Park in 2005 And a 4/color cover with Birdie the GreeNYC mascot.
+More recent covers included the Major League Baseball trophy, several renderings of the Statue of Liberty, a saffron (orange) cover in tribute to The Gates, the work by Christo and Jeanne-Claude that adorned Central Park in 2005.
 The last section of the Green Book “Factual Highlights” includes a chronological history of New York City, population breakdown by boroughs, number of registered voters, and the assessed valuation of taxable real estate in New York City.